 Based on the people you’ve met, you need to make your decision.

 Will I start working at company X, yes or no?
 It’s a hard choice, right?
-Especially since you don’t know how it’s like to work there.
+Especially since you don’t know what it’s like to work there.
 Of course, the HR manager can answer most of your questions, but wouldn’t it be much more helpful to hear all this from a current employee?

 How’s the work/life balance?
 Is there any sort of entertainment during short breaks?
-Do we have access to lunch or can we order something via the front desk?
+Do we have access to lunch, or can we order something via the front desk?
 And what if my child gets sick during business hours?

 Creating a database of employee advocates that volunteer to be such a reference can be part of your company’s recruitment process.

 Taking a new professional direction is always a big adventure.

 New colleagues, a new building, new procedures to follow, etc. To make your new employees feel at ease, you could create a “Buddy” database.